Learning to Optimally Stop Diffusion Processes, with Financial Applications: Simulation studies: American put options

 Both \cite{dong2023randomized} and this paper study RL for optimal stopping, but there are major differences as discussed in the introduction section.
 In particular, there is a considerable technical difference in terms of the entropy terms introduced in the respective RL objectives.
 It turns out that, when formulated in our setting with the penalty factor $K$, the decision variable $\tilde{\pi}$ in \cite{dong2023randomized} is the product of $K$ and the probability of stopping in our paper, i.e., $\tilde{\pi}=K\pi$.
 The entropy used in \cite{dong2023randomized} is $R(\tilde{\pi}) :=\tilde{\pi} - \tilde{\pi} \log\tilde{\pi}=R(K\pi)=K\pi - K\pi\log(K\pi),$ whereas we take the differential entropy $-\BH(\pi)=-\pi\log \pi - (1-\pi)\log(1-\pi).$ \cite{dong2023randomized} explains that $R(\tilde{\pi})$ is proposed by assuming $\tilde{\pi}\Delta t$ to be the probability of stopping in a $\Delta t$-length time interval and then integrating the differential entropy $-\BH(\tilde{\pi}\Delta t)=-\tilde{\pi}\Delta t\log\Delta t+\left(\tilde{\pi}-\tilde{\pi}\log\tilde{\pi}\right)\Delta t+o(\Delta t)$ over the whole time horizon while dropping the first divergence term.
 In other words, it is not the exact differential entropy of the randomized strategy as in our paper.

 Next, we compare the performances of the algorithms between the two papers.
 We use $\mathcal{P}_{\mathrm{stopping}}$ defined in \eqref{option_price_by_stopping} for computing option price, as it is the one taken by \cite{dong2023randomized}.
 For a fair comparison, we use the TD error employed in \cite{dong2023randomized} as the criterion for performance and we learn the option price instead of the early exercise premium.
 We implement training for 1000 steps for both algorithms and repeat the training for 10 times.
 Because the scales of the entropy terms used in the two papers are considerably different, we train the two algorithms for different combinations of temperature parameter $\lam\in\left\{10, 1, 0.1, 0.01, 0.001, 0.0001\right\}$ and learning rate $\alpha\in\left\{0.1, 0.01, 0.001, 0.0001\right\}$.
 The other parameters are kept the same as in Table \ref{table: benchmark values} and the simulated stock price samples are the same for both algorithms.
 We then check the learning speeds of the two algorithms.
 Since the theoretical option price is 5.317, we examine the learning speeds for all the cases of $(\lambda,\alpha)$ in which the learned option prices are at least 5.29 for a meaningful comparison.
 We find that our algorithm is always faster than \cite{dong2023randomized}'s.
 Figure \ref{fig:compare_learn_curve} is an illustration with $(\lambda, \alpha)=(0.001, 0.01)$ (these are the model parameters corresponding to the solid blue line in Figure \ref{fig: value_functions_compare}) in Dong's algorithm and $(\lambda, \alpha)=(1,0.1)$ in our algorithm.
 The figure shows that both algorithms achieve very low relative errors ($0.39\%$ for our method and $0.44\%$ for Dong's method) after 1000 training steps, but our algorithm is around 200 steps faster in convergence.
-One of the reasons may be that compared to the differential entropy in our algorithm, the scale of the entropy term in \cite{dong2023randomized} is larger, causing more biases in learning the objective stopping value.